floydhub/floyd-docs/docs/getstarted/quick_start.md

     floyd logs alice/quick-start/1
 ```

 Congratulations!
-Your first job is now running on FloydHub's GPU.
-Behind the scenes, Floyd does the following:
+Your first job is now running on FloydHub's GPU servers.
+Behind the scenes, FloydHub does the following:

-- Sync your local code to FloydHub's server
+- Syncs your local code to FloydHub's servers
-- Provision a GPU instance on the cloud (because `--gpu`)
+- Provisions a GPU instance on the cloud (because you set the `--gpu` flag)
-- Set up a deep learning environment with GPU drivers and Tensorflow installed (because `--env tensorflow`)
+- Sets up a deep learning environment with GPU drivers and Tensorflow installed (because you set the enviroment flag to `--env tensorflow`)
-- Execute the command `python mnist_cnn.py` inside this environment
+- Executes the command `python mnist_cnn.py` inside this environment
-- Store the output logs and generated output data
+- Stores the output logs and generated output data
-- Terminate the GPU instance once the command finishes execution
+- Terminates the GPU instance once the command finishes execution

-## Next steps

-### Check the status of your job
+## Monitoring your Job

-You can view the status of your job from your terminal using the [floyd status](../commands/status.md) command.
-You can specify a single job name (e.g. `floyd status alice/quick-start/1`) to get its status, or the CLI will show the status of all jobs in the current project.
+You can view the status of your Job from your terminal using the [`floyd status`](../commands/status.md) command.
+You can specify a single Job name (e.g. `floyd status alice/quick-start/1`) to get its status, or the `floyd-cli` will show the status of all Jobs in the current Project.

 ```bash
 $ floyd status